7 Best Zoom Alternatives in 2026

 The Bottom Line

-Zoom fatigue is not really a Zoom problem — it is a meetings problem.
+Zoom fatigue is not really a Zoom problem.
+It is a meetings problem.
 Switching from Zoom to Google Meet does not reduce the number of meetings on your calendar.
 The most impactful Zoom alternatives are the ones that prevent unnecessary meetings from being scheduled in the first place.
-Better async email communication — handled by alfred_ — reduces the email threads that escalate into “let’s just hop on a quick call.”
+Better async email communication, handled by alfred_, reduces the email threads that escalate into “let’s just hop on a quick call.”
 Loom replaces meetings that only needed a walkthrough.
 Together, these tools address the root cause: too much synchronous time committed to things that could happen asynchronously.
 Keep the meetings that require real-time discussion.
 Eliminate the ones that do not.

 Our Verdict